CROSSINGTUD/CryptoAnalysis/README.md

 ## Structure
 We provide the implementation of the static analysis of CogniCrypt in:
 * `CryptoAnalysis` contains the components for the actual analysis
+* `CryptoAnalysis-Targets` contains various example applications that are also used to test the correctness of CryptoAnalyis

 We further provide two SAST tools that allow the analysis of Java and Android applications: